 A student was called on to take the chair at a dinner in connection with the Royal School of Mines. [...
 Professor Thomas Huxley asked:] "Which of the lines of science you have followed has chiefly engaged your interest?"
 Following the thread of my reply, he drew from me the confession that an interest in philosophy, and in the general scheme of things, lay deeper than my interest in the practical applications of science to what then purported to my bread-and-butter training.
 [Conwy Lloyd Morgan, Emergent evolution]

 Having shifted to libraries, I have learned a lot from the editorial staff of the early AIB website, especially its coordinators Eugenio Gatto and Riccardo Ridi.
 Later, ISKO people have been encouraging to get in contact with the international knowledge organization community, Roberto Poli has introduced me into philosophical ontology, and Alberto Cheti has shared deep principles of subject indexing.
-In turn, I think I have contributed to the involvement in LIS and KO activities of skilled people like Caterina Barazia, Emanuela Casson, Enzo Cesanelli, Giovanna Frigimelica, Hong Mei, and Irene Scaturro.
+In turn, I think I have contributed to the involvement in LIS and KO activities of such skilled people as Caterina Barazia, Emanuela Casson, Enzo Cesanelli, Rodrigo De Santis, Giovanna Frigimelica, Hong Mei, and Irene Scaturro.

 I started working as a librarian in May 1994 at the municipal library of Mariano Comense.
 Shortly after, I earned a position at the University of Milan, and spent six years at the front desk of the agriculture faculty library.
 In December 2000 I moved to the University of Pavia mathematics library (now part of the Science and Technology Library), where I am currently working.